mrgogo7/nzxt-esc/README.md

 ---

 **Note:** If you're accessing this project via the old URL (`nzxt-web-integration-amc`), you'll be automatically redirected to the new location.
+The old repository contains redirect pages to ensure backward compatibility.